microsoft/accessibility-insights-action/packages/gh-action/deploy-scripts/deploy-to-github-test.md

 Sometimes you might want to test your local GitHub action changes in the remote runner.

-You can do so by running the following commands in your terminal (e.g. PowerShell).
+You can do so by running the following commands in PowerShell (tested on a Windows machine with PS 5.1).
+Other environments might require small tweaks to the commands below.

 Prerequisites: